WafaaBajjouk/bigData_FinalProject/README.md

 - **SQL Scripts**: All SQL scripts used for database setup, data population, and query optimization.
 - **Report**: Detailed report documenting the implementation, optimization strategies, and performance analysis.

-## Contact

-For any questions or further information, please contact [Author Name].

----

-**Note**: Please ensure you have PostgreSQL installed and properly configured before running the SQL scripts.
-The detailed instructions for setting up and running the scripts are provided in the report.